agendazhang/Peggle/README.md

 ### About
 This is an iPad game similar to the popular game `Peggle`.
-The game is made up of different levels that have blue and orange pegs on them.
+The game is made up of different levels that have blue, orange and green pegs on them.
 The objective is to clear all the orange pegs in each level by shooting cannon balls from a cannon at the top of the screen.

 Here are some screenshots of the game.
 * Main Menu: Select "Design Level" to design your own level.
 ![alt text](https://github.com/cs3217-1920/2020-ps4-agendazhang/blob/master/images/MainMenu.png)
-* Level Designer: Place blue or orange pegs on the board to customize your own level, then select "Start" to start playing.
+* Level Designer: Place blue, orange or green pegs on the board to customize your own level, then select "Start" to start playing.
 ![alt text](https://github.com/cs3217-1920/2020-ps4-agendazhang/blob/master/images/LevelDesignerWithoutPegs.png)
 ![alt text](https://github.com/cs3217-1920/2020-ps4-agendazhang/blob/master/images/LevelDesignerWithPegs.png)
 * Gameplay: Shoot the cannon ball from the cannon on top of the screen to clear all the orange pegs on the board.
 Rotate the cannon by swiping clockwise or anti-clockwise on the game board (light blue background) to change the angle to launch the ball.
 Tap the game board (light blue background) to shoot the cannon.